YoganandaNaidu/valigator/README.md

 ## Anatomy of Valigator
 ### Terminology
  * **field**
 The name of the data to which filters are mapped.
 Typically variable names in a POST request.
 A field may be mapped to no, one or multiple sanitization filters.
 A field may be mapped to no, one or multiple validation filters.
 Case-sensitive.
-For example, `username` is not the same as `userName`.
+For example, `loginId` is not the same as `loginid`.
  * **value**
 The value of the field on which the filters run.
 Typically mapped to variable names in a POST request.
 Case-sensitive unless made case-insensitive by filters running on it.
 For example, `email` filter doesn't care if the value passed has upper or lower case characters.
  * **filter**